medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 [CHT Sync]({{< relref "core/overview/cht-sync" >}}) copies data from CouchDB to a relational database.
 It initially stores the document data from CouchDB in a `jsonb` column in a single table.
 This is not possible to query for analytics, so it uses [dbt](https://www.getdbt.com/) to convert the document data to a relational database format.

-[CHT Pipeline](https://github.com/medic/cht-pipeline) defines a dbt project, which contains model files for the data schema described [in the Database schema conventions]({{< ref "core/overview/db-schema" >}}).
+[cht-pipeline repository](https://github.com/medic/cht-pipeline) defines a dbt project, which contains model files for the data schema described in the [Database schema conventions]({{< ref "core/overview/db-schema" >}}).
 Forms may be specific to each CHT application; additional models will need to be developed to analyze data from responses to these custom forms.
 One additional model will be needed for each form, and for any aggregations, dashboards, or reusable views that use those form responses as input.
 If using the [configurable contact hierarchy]({{< ref "apps/reference/app-settings/hierarchy#app_settingsjson-contact_types" >}}), it may also be useful to add models for other contact types.

 ## Setup

 To create application specific models, create a  [new dbt project](https://docs.getdbt.com/reference/commands/init).
-Edit the `packages.yml` in your new dbt project to add the [CHT Pipeline](https://docs.getdbt.com/docs/build/packages)  as a dependency.
+Edit the `packages.yml` in your new dbt project to add [cht-pipeline](https://docs.getdbt.com/docs/build/packages) as a dependency.
 So that you can track changes in your models, put your dbt new project in a GitHub repository (it may be public or private).
 ```yml
 packages:
   - git: "https://github.com/medic/cht-pipeline"